How to get rid of Red Thread Lawn Disease

 How to Control Red Thread Fungus

 The best way to control red thread is by supporting lush, healthy grass using best lawn care practices.
 Inadequate fertilization can leave the lawn susceptible to red thread.
-Heavy foot traffic and inadequate sunlight are also factors that contribute to this lawn disease.
+Heavy foot traffic and insufficient sunlight also contribute to this lawn disease.
 Trimming trees to allow for more sunlight penetration through the canopy may help reduce the risk of fungal lawn diseases.
 Use the following methods to control red thread fungal growth.

 Cultural Red Thread Fungus Control